Mastagoon/dumb-text-server/README.md

 ```

 ## Note

-- Text is stored as actual files written to disk
+All text data is stored as actual files on disk.
-- If you intend to expose this server to the internet, it is recommended to handle rate limiting first
+If you plan to expose this server to the internet, it is strongly recommended to implement rate limiting to prevent abuse and protect disk resources.